ucamrc/grasshopper-puppet/README.md

 #### Provisioning

-Provision an Ubuntu Trusty server, then:
+Provision an Ubuntu Trusty server.

+If you need to assign it a static IP address, do this **NOW** before going any further.
+(More information about this further below).

+Next:
 ```
 local$ ssh devserver.ontheinternet
 devserver$ sudo apt-get update